 For new matters, please visit work.

-In this week’s column, California Sports Lawyer® CEO and Managing Attorney Jeremy M. Evans writes about the concerns and solutions around name, image, and likeness (NIL) in college athletics.
+In this week’s column, California Sports Lawyer® CEO and Managing Attorney Jeremy M. Evans reflects on changes in sports management governance, power, and decision-making.